brooklynrail/brooklynrail-platform/content/people/debra-bricker-balken.md

 first_name: Debra
 last_name: Balken
 pronouns: she/hers
-short_bio: Independent curator and writer **Debra Bricker Balken** has organized award-winning exhibitions on subject relating to American modernism and contemporary for major museums internationally.
-Her work on Philip Guston includes an exhibition of _Philip Guston's Poem-Pictures_, a book and related exhibition on _Philip Guston's Poor Richard_, and most recently, her biography _Harold Rosenberg, A Critic's Life_ where Guston is discussed at length.
-She has been the recipient of fellowships from the Clark Art Institute, the Dedalus Foundation, the Rockefeller Foundation, and an Art Writer's grant from the Andy Warhol Foundation for the Arts.
-She is presently working as lead curator on _Americans in Paris, Artists Working in Postwar France, 1946-1962_ for the Grey Art Gallery at NYU.
+short_bio: "**Debra Bricker Balken** is an award-winning independent curator, scholar, and writer who has assembled numerous exhibitions on subjects relating to the American modernism and contemporary art for major museums internationally.
+Her recent publications include _Arthur Dove, A Catalogue Raisonné of Paintings and Things_ (Yale University Press, 2021), _Harold Rosenberg, A Critic’s Life_ (University of Chicago Press, 2021) and _Alex
+  Katz: Collaborations with Poets_ (GRAY and Artbook | D.A.P.
+2023) She is
+  currently serving as the lead curator on Americans in Paris, Artists Working in Postwar France, 1946-1962 for the Grey Art Gallery at New York University among other projects."
 portraits:
   - media: 2021/08/debra-bricker-balken
 rail_contributor_url: https://brooklynrail.org/contributor/debra-bricker-balken